jordancohill-1/FinalProject_s14g09/process_book.md

 The actor's name, nconst, and image filename are stored in the `actors.json` file and the related image is downloaded.

+After running the script for the first time I discovered that 1000 objects were in the JSON file but only 996 images were generated.
+After some investigation, I found out that there were duplicate nconsts contained in the `nconst.json` file, most likely due to the IMDB script I was scraping having duplicate actors.
+I wrote a small snippet to filter out duplicate nconst values.
+This gave me the output I expected: 996 objects and 996 images.

 #### Face Recognition